Instruction: DIY filament dry box – the ANYBOX V2

 Layer height 0.2 mm and 100% infill (rectangular)

-Pressing the 608 ball bearings into the pulleys for the filament box
+Pressing the ball bearings into the single pulleys

 Prepare one 608 ball bearing, one 3D printed pulley and the press-in tool.